Orchestrated Social Engineering Simulation (OSES)™ | Breacher.ai

 • Templates don't respond to behaviour

-• Same pretext for every target in the cohort
+• Same pretext for every target in cohort

 Capability